 Financial assets at FVTOCI - Investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
 Subsequently they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive income.
 There is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.
-As of December 31, 2021 and 2020, the Company has no financial assets classified as FVOCI.
+As of December 31, 2022 and 2021, the Company has no financial assets classified as FVOCI.

 Financial assets at amortized cost - Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 They are classified as current assets or non-current assets based on their maturity date.
-As of December 31, 2021 and 2020, the Company has classified its amounts receivable as amortized cost.
+As of December 31, 2022 and 2021, the Company has classified its cash and amounts receivable as amortized cost.